Lara-Ghi/LevelUp/POINTS_SYSTEM.md

 | 50-69 | +4 pts | 🟠 Fair — try adjusting your times a bit | Orange |
 | <50 | 0 pts | 🔴 Too much sitting or too short — no points | Red |

+**Note**: Both ratio_score and duration_score are clamped to a minimum of 0 using `max(0, ...)` to prevent negative scores.
+This means extreme imbalances (like 50:1 sitting ratio or 5-minute cycles) get 0 points for that component.

 ## 📊 Examples

 | Sitting | Standing | Ratio | Total | Score | Points | Interpretation |